awsdocs/aws-systems-manager-user-guide/doc_source/managed-instances-password-reset.md

 + The AWS user who is changing the password must have the `ssm:SendCommand` permission for the instance\.
 For information, see [Restricting Run Command Access Based on Instance Tags](sysman-rc-setting-up-cmdsec.md)\.

 **Restricting Access**
 You can limit a user's ability to reset passwords to specific instances\.
-This is done by using identity\-based policies for the Session Manager `ssm:StartSession` action with the `AWS-ResetPassword` SSM document\.
+This is done by using identity\-based policies for the Session Manager `ssm:StartSession` action with the `AWS-PasswordReset` SSM document\.
 For more information, see [Control User Session Access to Instances](session-manager-getting-started-restrict-access.md)\.

 **Encrypting Data**
 You must enable AWS Key Management Service \(AWS KMS\) end\-to\-end encryption for Session Manager data to use the password reset option for managed instances\.
 For more information, see [Enable AWS KMS Key Encryption of Session Data \(Console\)](session-preferences-enable-encryption.md)\.